pgadmin-org/pgadmin4/docs/en_US/import_export_servers.rst

 path) to the desired output file.
 By default, servers owned by the desktop mode user will be dumped (pgadmin4@pgadmin.org by default - see the DESKTOP_USER setting in ``config.py``).
 This can be overridden with the ``--user`` command line option.
-There can be multiple configuations of pgAdmin on the same system.
+There can be multiple configurations of pgAdmin on the same system.
 To dump the servers from specific pgAdmin config DB file, ``--sqlite-path`` option can be used.
 It is also recommended to use this option when running pgAdmin in desktop mode.
 By default SQLITE_PATH setting in ``config.py`` is taken.